SKCrawford/grammar-detector/README.md

 ### Component: Patternset YAML Files

-`Patternsets` are the core of the `GrammarDetector`.
+The `patternsets` expand the capabilities of the `GrammarDetector` to detect for new features.
 The `patternsets` are created by loading YAML files containing these three properties:

-1. `patterns: list[Pattern]`            -- a list of named sets of tokens
+1. `patterns: list[Pattern]`            -- an array of named sets of tokens
-1. `meta: dict[str, Union[str, bool]]`  -- a configuration dict to modify input/output
+1. `meta: dict[str, Union[str, bool]]`  -- a configuration object to modify input/output
-1. `tests: list[Test]`                  -- a list of tests to validate the accuracy of the `patterns`
+1. `tests: list[Test]`                  -- an array of tests to validate the accuracy of the `patterns`

-Internally, this data from the `patternset` file is converted into a `patterns.PatternSet`.
+Internally, this data from the `patternset` file is converted into a `PatternSet`.

 #### Patternset Files: Example for Active/Passive Voice